calmestghost.com | + share

 1.2 needs something to something or another

-This file creates the download/instruction pages for your plugin on wordpress.org.
-Most style is done with *.
+The readme.txt file fills in the content for the download and instruction pages for your plugin on wordpress.org (once it goes live).
+Most style is done with * character.

 * Whatever – creates a list item